crispycret/react-starter/README.md

 which speeds up development and allows `npm` to start both the front-end and and back-end applications.

 # React (Front End)

 Frontend user interaction is provided using React. \
 All features provided by the back-end API have a corresponding web page as a working example.

-The feature `User Authentication` is exampled using multiple web pages to allow selection by personal preference and should be minimized to a single login/signup method.
+The feature `User Authentication` is exampled using multiple web pages to allow user authentication selection by personal preference and should be minimized to a single login/signup method by the developer.

 # Customizable settings